 At Errington, we aim to create reading rich environments throughout the school.
-We have two libraries- one for fiction and the other for non-fiction, a reading room full of picture books for both younger and older children to enjoy, and pleasant, engaging reading areas within each classroom.
+We have two libraries- one for fiction and the other for non-fiction- and pleasant, engaging reading areas within each classroom.

 Corridor areas, outside of classrooms encourage a love of reading.
 Simple displays with books available for the children to borrow enable children to read books recommended by the staff.
 Displays linked to books celebrate the work the children have produced, including written work and artwork inspired by the texts taught in class.